 The Open Space Strategy was developed by the City of Prospect to improve and maintain more than 30 open spaces in the Council area.
-The aim of this project was to collect community feedback, in the form of a simple thumbs up or thumbs down, on the Council’s proposed improvements and aims of the strategy in relation to each open space.
+The aim of this project was to collect community feedback through a web app about the Council’s proposed improvements and aims of the strategy in relation to each open space.

 We began our research by visiting a range of open spaces in the City of Prospect.
 As there are seven different categories of open spaces, we made sure we visited a wide range to gain an understanding of the different ways that the open spaces are interacted with, as well as the surrounding infrastructure.